itstyken/itstyken/README.md

-My [old GitHub](https://github.com/Tyken73) with school projects

 # 👋 Welcome, I'm Tiago Nascimento!

 Currently working as a full stack developer at ESL English House.

 Certified as a Software Development Technician by Etec de Peruíbe, where I developed a [programming language called Wiz](https://github.com/wiz-programming-language/wiz-prototype) for my final thesis.

-Aspiring to acquire a computer science abroad.
+Aspiring to acquire a computer science degree abroad.

+My [old GitHub](https://github.com/Tyken73) with school projects.

 ## 🛠️ Tech stack